lautarocella/plsc-31101-final-project/README.md

 ## Short Description

 This code analyzes party discipline and the opinion of legislators on party discipline in Brazil’s Chamber of Deputies between 2002 and 2020.
 Firstly, I wrote a function that automatically downloaded all roll call votes from the Chamber’s website and created a data frame.
 Then, I cleaned my data and calculated the Rice Index (a party discipline indicator) for each party-year.
-I also downloaded and I tidied the Brazilian Legislative Surveys dataset to get the opinion of legislators on party discipline for each party-year.
+I also downloaded and tidied the Brazilian Legislative Surveys dataset to get the opinion of legislators on party discipline for each party-year.
 Finally, I merged the two dataframes and visualized the results.

 ## Dependencies

-List what software your code depends on, as well as version numbers, like so:.

 1. R version 4.0.2 (2020-06-22) -- "Taking Off Again"
 2. Package - tidyverse